 Burn-down charts are awesome.
-They are part of agile’s set feedback loops.
-Take a look at a burn-down chart, and it will tell you if you’re on track or not.
+They are part of agile’s set feedback loops increasing visibilty into the process.
+Take a look at a burn-down chart, and it will tell you if your agile team is on track or not.

 Here’s a simple example: